index contact © 2025

 guide:

-This is a brief overview of how I work best, a quick synopsis of areas (I think) I excel in but also those I am challenged by.
-By no means is this an exhaustive list but hopefully a guide that helps you better understand a little bit more about me.
+This is a brief overview of how I work best, a quick synopsis of areas I excel in but also those I am challenged by.
+This is not an exhaustive list but hopefully a guide that helps you better understand a little bit more about me.

-Professionally, I’ve been in the sportswear industry for 11 years (c.2013) and in that time I’ve learned a lot about business as well how a creative designer fits into that.
-I love the challenge of having to learn something in order to succeed at it (I’m an Enneagram 3).
+Professionally, I’ve been in the sportswear industry for 12 years (c.2013) and in that time I’ve learned a lot about business as well how a creative designer fits into that.
+I love the challenge of having to learn something in order to succeed at it.

 What I like